tk27182/tk27182.github.io/CV.md

 **August 2014 - present**
 ***Research Assistant, Wireless Power Transmission (Prof. Alfred Hübler)***
-- Published one paper, with another in the works, and applied for a patent
+- Published one paper, with another in the works, and filed a patent application
-- Created MATLAB simulations to understand the behavior of the system of oscillators to determine the best resistance that provides the most power
-- Computed the optimal amplitudes and phase shifts that transfer the most power
+- Determined optimal parameters for optimal power using MATLAB simulations
 - Conducted microwave experiments to demonstrate power flow efficiency using digital radio

 ***